-Purchases of these securities are funded through the fees received by TALF LLC and any interest TALF LLC has earned on its investments.
-Prior to January 15, 2013, in the event that such funding had proven insufficient, the TARP and the FRBNY would have provided additional funding to TALF LLC to finance additional asset purchases; however, the accumulated fees and income collected through TALF and held by TALF LLC now exceed the remaining amount of TALF loans outstanding, and such credit protection is no longer deemed necessary.
-In addition, TALF LLC has repaid in full the outstanding principal and accrued interest on subordinated funding previously provided by the Treasury.
-The Federal Reserve Board has also authorized TALF LLC to begin distributions from the accumulated fees and income earned by TALF LLC since inception to the Treasury and the FRBNY in the amount by which such accumulated fees and income exceeds the current outstanding TALF loan balance plus funds reserved for future expenses of TALF LLC.
-The Treasury receives 90 percent of the distributions, and the FRBNY receives 10 percent.8 Financial information on TALF LLC is reported weekly in tables 1, 2, 7, 8, and 9 of the H.4.1 statistical release.
+Purchases of these securities would have been funded through the fees received by TALF LLC and any interest TALF LLC had earned on its investments.
+Prior to January 15, 2013, in the event that such funding had proven insufficient, the TARP and the FRBNY would have provided additional funding to TALF LLC to finance additional asset purchases; however, after that point in time the accumulated fees and income collected through TALF and held by TALF LLC exceeded the remaining amount of TALF loans outstanding, and such credit protection was no longer deemed necessary.
+In addition, TALF LLC repaid in full the outstanding principal and accrued interest on subordinated funding previously provided by the Treasury.
+The Federal Reserve Board also authorized TALF LLC to distribute the accumulated fees and income earned by TALF LLC since inception to the Treasury and the FRBNY in accordance with the TALF LLC agreements.
+The Treasury received 90 percent of the distributions, and the FRBNY received 10 percent.
+TALF LLC paid a total of \$0.7 billion in interest and distributions of fees and income to the Treasury.
+Financial information on TALF LLC is reported weekly in tables 1, 5, and 6 of the H.4.1 statistical release.